| Other

 (health care for the elderly), Food Stamps (food assistance for the poor), and numerous education initiatives

 (assistance to students as well as grants to schools and colleges).
+Military

 spending also increased as American's presence in Vietnam grew.
 What had started as a small military action